majick/entry/README.md

 ## Features

+Many features are able to be disabled or enabled through the server configuration file.
+An example file can be seen [here](https://sentrytwo.com/config).
+It is the file used in the primary Entry instance.

 ### API

 All API endpoints expect a `Content-Type` of `application/x-www-form-urlencoded`, but the server can convert JSON to `application/x-www-form-urlencoded` if you use `/api/json/{endpoint}` instead.